BruceChanJianLe/brucechanjianle.github.io/_posts/2023-08-13-cs-linux-dotfiles.md

 So take the time to version your dotfiles, in turn, your future self (and every new laptop) will thank you.

-Keep learning and stay curious!
+Until then, keep learning and stay curious!